-The student uniform promotes a sense of belonging to the College community.
-Wearing it correctly, neatly and respectfully shows pride in one's appearance and in the College, as well as enhancing our reputation in the wider community.

-Students wear the Summer College Uniform in Terms 1 and 4, and Winter College Uniform in Terms 2 and 3.

-Students must wear the College uniform throughout the school day, while travelling to and from the College and attending any College-sanctioned functions.
+- The student uniform promotes a sense of belonging to the College community.
+Wearing it correctly, neatly and respectfully shows pride in one's appearance and in the College, as well as enhancing our reputation in the wider community. - Students wear the Summer College Uniform in Terms 1 and 4, and Winter College Uniform in Terms 2 and 3. - Students must wear the College uniform throughout the school day, while travelling to and from the College and attending any College-sanctioned functions.
 They are expected to maintain a high standard of dress and grooming that shows a sense of pride in themselves and the College.
-If students are not in the correct uniform for some reason, they must request a Uniform Pass from their Year Leader at the start of the day.

-Students wear their College Sports Uniform only on the days they have sport or practical PDHPE classes.
-For 2024, we are introducing a House sports polo shirt in addition to the regular sports polo.
-Students will require both polo shirts and be advised when to wear each.
-They must also wear either the College Cap or new College Bucket Hat for outdoor sport lessons and are encouraged to wear it for recess and lunchtime.
-Note a College Cap will be given to students as a surprise gift at Orientation so does not need to be purchased (unless as a spare).

-Shoes must be black. polishable leather lace-ups worn with short navy socks (boys) or short white College socks or stockings (girls).
-Sports shoes must be proper sporting footwear, not fashion shoes (e.g. Vans), however any colour is acceptable, worn with short white sports socks.

-Again, please ensure all uniform items are clearly labelled with the student's name before the start of the year.
+If students are not in the correct uniform for some reason, they must request a Uniform Pass from Student Services at the start of the day with a note from their parents (either on Compass or physical note). - Students wear their College Sports Uniform only on the days they have sport or practical PDHPE classes.
+Students will need a House sports polo shirt in addition to the regular sports polo and be advised when to wear each.
+They must also wear either the College Cap or Bucket Hat for outdoor sport lessons and are also strongly encouraged to wear it for recess and lunchtime. - Shoes must be black, polishable leather lace-ups worn with short navy socks (boys) or short white College socks or stockings (girls).
+Sports shoes must be proper sporting footwear, not fashion shoes (e.g. Vans), however any colour is acceptable, worn with short white sports socks. - Again, please ensure all uniform items are clearly labelled with the student's name before the start of the year.